lzwjava/blog-source/resume.md

 ### Machine Learning, 2021-03 to Present
 * Spent around one year actively exploring machine learning in my leisure time.
 Listened to a lot of lectures shared by AI industry leaders on topics like Reinforcement Learning, Supervised Learning, Policy Gradient, Neural Networks, Softmax, Feedforward, Backpropagation, etc.
 * Wrote some related blogs on my website, such as Zen and the Art of Machine Learning, https://lzwjava.github.io/zen-neura, and   I Finally Understand How Neural Network Works,  https://lzwjava.github.io/neural-network.
 * Conducted experiments with famous open-source projects, like Faceswap.
 Did some LLM training and Neural Network training on my laptop.
 Read the transformer paper and walked through the code.
-Researching about the LLaMA project from Facebook.
+Researching the LLaMA project from Facebook.
 * Built a Deep Learning computer with Nvidia GPU, https://lzwjava.github.io/computer

 ### Company Projects